Vishesh27Kumar/yarn_lock/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your applicatiovdvn's Gemfile:

 ```ruby
 gem 'yarn_lock_parser'